 Become A Representative with Leading Safety Training

-Health and Safety Representatives are entitled to attend an approved SafeWork NSW five day training course and a one day refresher course each year during their term of office.
+Health and Safety Representatives are entitled to attend an approved SafeWork NSW training course and a one day refresher course each year during their term of office.
 Here at Leading Safety Training, we deliver exceptional courses for both the initial 5 day training and the HSR refresher course training.

 At Leading Safety Training, our 5 day HSR course is delivered by a team of facilitators who have extensive experience, qualifications and background in a variety of relevant industries.
+Whether you’re completing the five day courses of the one day refresher training, you may be placed with designated work group members and other health and safety professionals with sufficient resources to fully understand the course content, OHS act, and safety legislations in NSW.

 What Is a Health and Safety Representative?